rufer7/swissunihockey-game-schedule-pdf-creator/README.md

 # swissunihockey-game-schedule-pdf-creator
-A web application that generates an serves game schedules as PDF documents
+A web application that generates and serves game schedules as PDF documents